Characters: South Park Main Characters

 - Meaningful Name: Kenny means "born of fire".
 What do young Mr. McCormick and the mythological phoenix have in common?

 - Mundane Utility: If Kenny ever feels tired, he can just kill himself and wake up after a night of sleep.

 - Never Bareheaded

-- Nietzsche Wannabe: His "superpower" might've made him a borderline case, see his whole Hedonist entry for more details
+- Nietzsche Wannabe: His "superpower" might've made him a borderline case; see his whole Hedonist entry for more details.

 - Only Sane Man: In his family.

 - Out of Focus: He gets the least amount of individual spotlight out of all of the four boys (and even some other regulars), especially after his Running Gag deaths were omitted.
-He tends to get A Day in the Limelight at least Once a Season to moderate it however.
+He tends to get A Day in the Limelight at least Once a Season to moderate it, however.

-- Put On The Bus: His death in "Kenny Dies" had permanent effect for the remainder of Season Five and Season Six.
-He was "revived" and resumed his role "Red Sleigh Down" onwards.
+- Put On The Bus: His death in "Kenny Dies" had a permanent effect for the remainder of Season Five and Season Six.
+He was "revived" and resumed his role in "Red Sleigh Down" onwards.

 - The Quiet One: He doesn't speak in several later episodes.

 - Running Gag: His deaths.
 Originally Once per Episode, but have been downplayed more and more post Season Seven.
 Many later episodes also tend to make elaborate gags about his voice.